Gleejr/Azure-network-protocols/README.md

 </p>

 <p>
-7. Select Windows 10 Pro version 22H2 - x64 Gen2 for the image, select Standard_E_2s_v3 - 2 vcpus 16 GiB memory for the size, and create a username and password (labuser is th username I created and the password is Password1234)
+7. Select "Windows 10 Pro version 22H2 - x64 Gen2" for the image, and choose "Standard_E_2s_v3 - 2 vCPUs 16 GiB memory" for the size.
+Create a username and password (e.g., "labuser" and "Password1234").
 </p>
 <br />